Legal Issues in Offshore Outsourcing to India

 When you outsource to India, you can choose the law that would govern the legal aspects of the contract.
 You can also decide which court would conduct the jurisdiction.
 The sections 13, 15 and 44A of the Indian Civil Procedure Code and Section 41 of the Indian Evidence Act, govern the conclusiveness and enforcement of foreign judgments made in India.

-Outsource2india offers an entire range of cost-effective services which include call center services, data entry services, engineering services, finance and accounting services, creative design, web analytics services, healthcare BPO, photo editing services, software development, research and analysis services and a host of other additional services.
+Outsource2india offers an entire range of cost-effective services which include call center services, data entry services, engineering services, finance and accounting services, creative design, web analytics services, healthcare BPO, photo editing services, software development, research services and a host of other additional services.

 Outsource to O2I and get access to high-quality services that can give your business a competitive edge!